ultraio/metadata-tool/README.md

 ## Installing

-You only need to install the npm packages first using `npm i`.
+1. You only need to install the npm packages first using `npm i`.

+2. Create `config.json` file - see `config.example.json` for reference.

 ## How to use